Damian Montagu: Career

+In 2025, Montagu co-wrote and released the single Come Pass the Time for the artist Ella Clayton.
+She credited the beautiful and tranquil nature of the Sussex Downs (which surround the Moonshot Studios) for the intimate, reflective tone of the track.

+'Walk Upon England' project

-In March 2016, Damian released the first single, "The Path towards Tomorrow" from the forthcoming debut album, In A South Downs Way.
+In March 2016, Montagu released the first single, "The Path towards Tomorrow" from the forthcoming debut album, In a South Downs Way.
 The single reached the Number 1 spot in the UK Classical iTunes charts and has been played on BBC Radio 3 and 4 and was also performed at the Glastonbury Festival.
-The album celebrates Damian's love of the South Downs in Sussex and was composed as he walked in the surrounding countryside.
+The album celebrates Montagu's love of the South Downs in Sussex and was composed as he walked in the surrounding countryside.
 The actor Hugh Bonneville has contributed and narrated written reflections on the album itself.
-After release in June 2016 through Decca Records, the full album In A South Downs Way reached the top position in the Official UK Specialist Classical Charts.
+After release in June 2016 through Decca Records, the full album In A South Downs Way reached the top position in the UK Specialist Classical Chart.

-In A South Downs Way is the first of a planned series of albums under the banner Walk upon England, a project created by Damian with ex-Paul Weller sideman Stewart Prosser.
+In A South Downs Way was the first of a planned series of albums under the banner 'Walk upon England', a project created by Montagu with ex-Paul Weller sideman Stewart Prosser.
 The series is developed as a collection of evocative albums created by composers and writers who find their inspiration in walking its most beautiful and unspoiled landscapes.
 Walk Upon England celebrates the English countryside as a source of creativity and self-expression.

+The second album of this series, A Walk Into Reverie, was released in January 2020.
+Its music was written by Montagu during introspective journeys in the landscape of the South Downs.
+The strings were performed by the Tippett Quartet and the piano by Rob Sword, with brass arrangements and performances by Stewart Prosser, who co-produced the album.

+A track from this album, The Boar’s Head, had been released earlier in 2018, as a single supported by the South Downs National Park, to mark the 100th anniversary of the WWI Armistice.
+The song remembers the June 1916 Attack on the Boar's Head executed by the 11th, 12th and 13th Southdowns Battalions of the Royal Sussex Regiment.
+The music video recalls the story of these men’s sacrifice, brought to life in an animation by Sussex artist Russell Cobb, based on archive photography of the real men who fought that day.

-Damian continues to write and produce music at his own Moonshot Studios in West Sussex.
+Montagu continues to write and produce music at his own Moonshot Studios in West Sussex.